 - Ironing: average task fee – £35 per job

-The gig economy not only provides a more flexible working set-up for those interacting with it, it also creates a mass of earning opportunities that didn’t exist before – which is exactly what makes it so appealing to a younger workforce.
+The gig economy not only provides a more flexible working set-up for those interacting with it, but it also creates a mass of earning opportunities that didn’t exist before – which is exactly what makes it so appealing to a younger workforce.

 Check out some of the current tasks on the site to get an idea of the type of jobs currently available.